P ≠ NP Proof

 L is a nonrecursively enumerable (non-RE or non-Turing-recognizable) language [1], since it is undecidable

-whether or not an eventual result 1 from a computer program occurs in polynomial
+whether or not an eventual result 1 from a computer program occurs

-even whether just it halts for some input [4].
+within polynomial time [18], besides the undecidability even whether just it halts for some input [4].

-(Note: The undecidability of the language L does NOT
+(Note: The undecidability of the language L does NOT contradict

-contradict the proof.
+the proof.
 The XG-SAT is not the undecidable decision problem w Î?
 L, but just the decidable one well-formed

 string w Î?
 L, as explained in Section 3.3.1, since a well-formed string w is given as an absolute